Kerry Dixon: Millwall and Watford

-In March 1995, Dixon joined Millwall in a £5,000 transfer deal.
+In March 1995, Dixon joined Millwall, also in Division One, for a mere £5,000.
 After 31 appearances and nine goals, he was sold to Watford for £25,000 in January 1996.
-Dixon appeared in 11 matches for Watford.
+Dixon appeared in 11 matches for Watford, who along with Millwall were relegated from Division One that season.

 Doncaster Rovers

 The final league club he played for was Doncaster Rovers during the 1996–97 season.
+This came after he was appointed player-manager of the cash-strapped Division Three club.
 He appeared in 16 matches for the Rovers, scoring three times.

 Basildon United

 For a short period of the 1997–98 season Dixon played for Basildon United in the Essex Senior League but he picked up a hamstring injury stretching to score a goal against Great Wakering Rovers in what turned out to be his last game for the club.

 International career

 His scoring feats earned him an England call-up; he made his debut against Mexico in 1985 during a friendly international tournament in Mexico City.
 Three days later Dixon scored twice and set up Bryan Robson for the other in England's 3–0 win over West Germany.
 He scored two more four days later against the USA in Los Angeles.